TidalWavesNode/candles_miner_pub/README.md

 ## 🧠 How Confidence Works

-Confidence is estimated using Monte Carlo Dropout, a technique where the model performs multiple forward passes (default: 30) with dropout layers still active.
+Confidence is estimated using a Monte Carlo Dropout technique, where the model performs multiple forward passes (default: 30) with dropout layers still active.
 The standard deviation of these predictions reflects uncertainty.
-This allows validators to weigh predictions not just by candle, but also by how confident the model is.

 The confidence score is calculated as:
 ```